 You can easily buy skin tag removal creams from your local pharmacy.
 Once again, this isn’t an overnight process, but it will take significantly less time than using a tag removal band.
 In about 2 to 3 weeks the skin tag should fall off.

 The use of the cream will require that you file down the skin tag slightly to ensure full absorption of the cream.
 The filing helps remove the top skin.
 A very high level of hygiene is important so that you avoid infections.
 The process of using alcohol wipes to disinfect the area and the application of the cream can lead to some mild pain.

 Freeze them off!

-There are some products sold in pharmacies that contain liquid nitrogen which is excellent for use on skin tags.
+Some products sold in pharmacies contain liquid nitrogen, which is excellent for skin use on skin tags.
 In about ten days, the skin tag should fall off.
 Be consistent with the application, and make sure that you protect the areas around the skin tag from coming into contact with the nitrogen peroxide.

 Use tea tree oil, apple cider vinegar or iodine to remove skin tags.
-Soak a piece of cotton wool in either one of the above, then using a bandage, affix the cotton wool onto the skin tag.
-Do this for a minimum of 10 minutes, three times a day.
+Soak a piece of cotton wool in either of the above, then affix the cotton wool onto the skin tag using a bandage.
+Do this for a minimum of 10 minutes three times a day.

 This method is slow and may take several weeks.
 You also need to do a skin test to ensure that you do not react to any of the products.
 However, with consistency, the skin tag will eventually fall off.

 We have shared with you simple tips on how to remove skin tags at home.
-However, if all these methods fail, or are taking longer than you like, you always have the option of visiting a doctor who will perform minor surgery to cut it off.
+However, if all these methods fail, or are taking longer than you like, you can visit a doctor who will perform minor surgery to cut it off.
 Some doctors say that if the skin tags are not too big, you can cut them out on your own at home.
 But, it’s better to err on the side of caution and let the experts handle it for you.